Work with Dimensions

 |Code||Name||Dimension Value Type|

 For the two main geographic areas, Americas and Europe, you add subcategories for regions by indenting the dimension values.
 This lets you report on sales or expenses in regions, and get totals for the larger geographic areas.
-You could also choose to use countries, regions, counties, or cities as your dimension values, depending on your business.
+You could also choose to use countries, regions, states, or cities as your dimension values, depending on your business.

 To set up a hierarchy, the codes must be in alphabetical order.
 This includes the codes of the dimension values provided in Business Central.